COVID-19 Public Health Information

-In compliance with the disaster declarations recently signed by Denton County Judge Andy Eads and Mayor Rudy Durham, due to the COVID-19 disease outbreak, the following closures and cancellations have been announced.
+Update: Tuesday, April 7: Denton County Commissioners Court extend the Mandatory Stay-at-Home Order through Thursday, April 30, 2020.
+In compliance with the disaster declarations recently signed by Denton County Judge Andy Eads and Mayor Rudy Durham, due to the COVID-19 disease outbreak.
+All cities facilities are currently closed to the public and all programming/events have been cancelled through Sunday, May 10.
 All closures will be re-evaluated each week based on a current risk assessment.

 - Water bill (kiosk located in the west parking lot of City Hall also available)